dbrgn/RPLCD/README.rst

     :alt: License

 A Python 3/2 Raspberry PI Character LCD library for the Hitachi HD44780 controller.
-It supports both GPIO (parallel) mode as well as boards with an I2C port expander (e.g. the PCF8574 or the MCP23008).
+It supports both GPIO (parallel) mode as well as boards with an I²C port expander (e.g. the PCF8574 or the MCP23008).

 This library is inspired by Adafruit Industries' CharLCD_ library as well as by Arduino's LiquidCrystal_ library.

-No external dependencies (except the ``RPi.GPIO`` library, which comes preinstalled on Raspbian) are needed to use this library.
+For GPIO mode, no external dependencies (except the ``RPi.GPIO`` library, which comes preinstalled on Raspbian) are needed to use this library.
+If you want to control LCDs via I²C, then you also need the ``python-smbus`` library.
+If you want to control the LCD with ``pigpio``, you have to install the pigpio_ library.

 If you're trying to get started with RPLCD, you should probably `read the docs
 <#documentation>`__ :)